ray-project/enhancements/reps/2023-03-20-air-storage-path.md

 - In downstream components (`TrialRunner`, `Experiment`, `Trial`), we introduce respective arguments: `storage_path` and `experiment_path`

 We retain full backwards compatibility with the current API.

+## Synchronization

+The synchronization to a common location already works today.
+However, we can improve this for better efficiency and to better define the responsibilities of different components.

+### Current implementation

+The current flow multiplexes between two scenarios: With cloud storage enabled or without it.

+When cloud storage is enabled:

+- The driver saves experiment data to `/local/path/experiment_name`
+- The driver saves driver-based trial data to `/local/path/experiment_name/trial_id`
+- The driver uses a `Syncer` to periodically sync this state to the remote storage (e.g. S3)
+- Notably, this _excludes checkpoints_ that the trainable may have put there (if it runs on the same node).
+  Uploading checkpoints is the trainable's responsibility.
+- The trainable saves trial-based data such as checkpoints to their local `/local/path/experiment_name/trial_id`
+- The trainable uses a `Syncer` to upload these checkpoints _synchronously_ to the remote storage after saving

+When cloud storage is disabled:

+- The driver saves experiment data to `/local/path/experiment_name`
+- The driver saves driver-based trial data to `/local/path/experiment_name/trial_id`
+- The trainable saves trial-based data such as checkpoints to their local `/local/path/experiment_name/trial_id`
+- The driver uses a `SyncerCallback` to synchronize contents form the trial directories (i.e. the missing trial-based data).
+  This uses the Ray object store.
+- This also happens _synchronously_ every time a trial reports a checkpoint has been saved

+### Future implementation

+In the first step (when we just change the API), this flow can remain the same, as it fulfills all requirements.

+The implementation for the case when a remote storage location is defined will remain as is.

+However, the implementation for the local storage path is currently inefficient because the driver synchronously blocks until trial-based data is synchronized using the `SyncerCallback`.

+Instead, we should move this synchronization into the trial - analogous to the remote storage case.

+Thus, when a local storage path is defined (cloud storage is disabled):

+- The driver saves experiment data to `/local/path/experiment_name`
+- The driver saves driver-based trial data to `/local/path/experiment_name/trial_id`
+- The trainable saves trial-based data such as checkpoints to their local `/local/path/experiment_name/trial_id`
+- **The trainable uses the Ray object store to transfer these checkpoints _synchronously_ to the head node.**

+The trainable can detect if the trial is running on the driver node, which will then remove the need for any syncing to happen.
+This will also cover the case when shared storage (e.g. NFS) is defined.

 ## Usage Example